livekit/livekit-cli/README.md

 ### Publish demo video track

-To publish a demo video as a participant's track, use the following.
+To publish a demo video as a participant's track, use the following:

 ```shell
 lk room join --identity publisher --publish-demo <room_name>